-This is a guide and is intended to assist Timeshare Consumers in formulating your own list which will be used in the relinquishment of your timeshare contract(s).
+This is a guide and is intended to assist timeshare consumers in formulating their own list which will be used in the relinquishment of a timeshare contract(s).

-You are reminded if your timeshare was sold to you with the express or implied promises what was said is very relevant.
+You are reminded if your timeshare was sold to you with express or implied promises, what was said is very relevant.

 If those promises induced you into buying your timeshare, you are entitled to rely on them.

 The issue in all misrepresentations arguments are:

 - Did you rely on them?

 - Did the representation induce you to buy the timeshare on offer?

 - Did the representation impart a benefit to you that you wanted?

 Assuming the seller did make an express and or implied representations to you and you later believed they were wrongful and misleading representations, they are called misrepresentations.